Skip to main content

 Apple Intelligence.
 Both M4 and M5 fully support Apple Intelligence — Writing Tools, Clean Up in Photos, Priority Notifications, Image Playground, and on-screen awareness features all work on either chip.
 The M5's 16-core Neural Engine handles these tasks more efficiently, and the difference is most noticeable when multiple Apple Intelligence features are active simultaneously or when using compute-intensive tasks like image generation.
 For single-feature day-to-day use, both chips feel comparable.

 On-device AI and LLM work.
-If you run local language models — LM Studio, Ollama, or any workflow that processes AI tasks on the device — the approximately 4x LLM speed advantage is the most meaningful daily improvement the M5 offers over the M4, and the gap widens with more demanding model sizes.
+If you run local language models — LM Studio, Ollama, MLX-based tools, or any workflow that processes AI tasks on the device — the up to 4x faster prompt processing (time-to-first-token) is the most meaningful daily improvement the M5 offers over the M4.
+Independent community benchmarks show 19–29% gains in token generation speed, while the largest improvements appear in the prefill/prompt-processing phase where Neural Accelerators contribute most.

 Video rendering and export.
 Video editors working in Final Cut Pro or DaVinci Resolve will see the GPU improvements translate into faster exports.
 The gain is real but not dramatic — expect a meaningful time reduction on render-heavy projects rather than a complete workflow transformation.